renovatebot/renovate/docs/usage/configuration-options.md

 ## assigneesFromCodeOwners

-If enabled Renovate will try to determine PR assignees by matching rules defined in a CODEOWNERS file against the changes in the PR.
+If enabled Renovate tries to determine PR assignees by matching rules defined in a CODEOWNERS file against the changes in the PR.

 See [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) or [GitLab](https://docs.gitlab.com/ee/user/project/code_owners.html) documentation for details on syntax and possible file locations.